AdamsPL/state-machine/part3/article.md

 };
 ```

-Now it's time to implement the main functionality - ability to add two **`StaticStrings`** together.
+Now it's time to implement the main functionality - the ability to add two **`StaticStrings`** together.
 The operation itself is pretty straightforward with two minor details.
-First of all, we need to take the null character into consideration when joining the strings, but that can be circumvented by simply shrinking the first string by 1 character.
-Second issue is a bit more subtle. **`StaticStrings`** of different lengths are considered different types and thus cannot access each other's private members.
-Fortunately there's a way to fix it without exposing the data to unrelated classes.
+First of all, we need to consider the null character when joining the strings, but that can be circumvented by simply shrinking the first string by 1 character.
+The second issue is a bit more subtle. **`StaticStrings`** of different lengths are considered different types and thus cannot access each other's private members.
+Fortunately, there's a way to fix it without exposing the data to unrelated classes.
 Friend specification can be introduced as a template, meaning we can give access to a range of types with a single statement.

 ![](./concatenation.jpg)